 As the HIT landscape evolved, DHCS actively worked through outreach, education efforts, and workforce development programs to encourage and employ this transforming workforce.
-California's health care industry is composed of approximately 1.4 million individuals58 working to provide care to more than 39 million Californians.
+California's health care industry is composed of approximately 1.4 million individuals75 working to provide care to more than 39 million Californians.
 Two initiatives, the Western Region Health IT Program (WRHealthIT) and the California Health Workforce Alliance (CHWA), advanced workforce capabilities in HIT and HIE to supplement and assist health care professionals.

 Funded by the ONC, the program targeted one of five regions in the two-year national project.
-The WRHealthIT was comprised of community colleges from Arizona, Nevada, California and Hawaii59.
+The WRHealthIT was comprised of community colleges from Arizona, Nevada, California and Hawaii76.
 Overall project goals included preparation of the Health IT workforce to assist hospitals, clinics, and doctors' offices with the installation, maintenance, and deployment of EHR systems.
 Member colleges within the consortium created certificate programs that developed skillsets related to practice workflow/information redesign, clinician/practitioner consultant needs, implementation support specialists, implementation managers, technical/software support staff, and trainers.
-Within the WRHealthIT, a total of
+Within the WRHealthIT, a total of 2,641 students received training.
+In California, 2,122 students were trained by the state77.
+After the grant ended in 2013, five of the ten participating colleges continued the Health IT education and training.
+Those colleges include Cosumnes River College, East LA College, Orange Coast College, San Diego Mesa College, and Santa Barbara City College.
+The programs offer an Associate of Science in Health Information Technology in support of career opportunities in the Health IT industry.

-58 CHCF, California's Health Care Workforce (August 2017).
+75 CHCF, California's Health Care Workforce (August 2017).
 Accessed on April 25, 2018.

-59 ONC, Health IT Buzz (March 30, 2011).
+76 ONC, Health IT Buzz (March 30, 2011).
 Accessed on April 27, 2018.